-Can I use my work Internet access to browse the Internet for personal purposes?
+Can I use my work internet access to browse

+the internet for personal purposes?
+Limited use of communication tools such as email

 I am going out for lunch.
 What should I think about in terms of security before I leave my desk?